Netherlands in the Eurovision Song Contest 2013: Background

-The Dutch national broadcaster, Televisie Radio Omroep Stichting (TROS), broadcasts the event within the Netherlands and organises the selection process for the nation's entry.
-The Netherlands has used various methods to select the Dutch entry in the past, such as the Nationaal Songfestival, a live televised national final to choose the performer, song or both to compete at Eurovision.
+As part of its duties as participating broadcaster, TROS organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The Dutch broadcaster has used various methods to select its entry in the past, such as the Nationaal Songfestival, a live televised national final to choose the performer, song or both to compete at Eurovision.
 However, internal selections have also been held on occasion.
-Since 2010, TROS has organised Nationaal Songfestival in order to select the Dutch entry for the contest, however for 2013, the broadcaster opted to select the Dutch entry through an internal selection.
+Since 2010, TROS has organised Nationaal Songfestival in order to select its entry, however for 2013, the broadcaster opted to select its entry through an internal selection.